What is CAR-T therapy?

 In England, Scotland Wales and Northern Ireland, CAR-T therapy has been approved to treat:

 - Children and adults up to the age of 25 with B-cell acute lymphoblastic leukaemia (ALL), whose first treatment has not worked.

 - Adults with types of non-Hodgkin lymphoma called diffuse large B-cell lymphoma (DLBCL) or primary mediastinal large B-cell lymphoma (PMBCL), whose lymphoma has continued to grow after at least two treatments.

-In England, CAR-T therapy has also been approved to treat:
+Following a recommendation by NICE, in England, Wales and Northern Ireland, CAR-T therapy has also been approved to treat:

 - Adults with mantle cell lymphoma, whose lymphoma has continued to grow after two prior treatments including a Bruton’s tyrosine kinase (BTK) inhibitor such as ibrutinib.